 Description

 Portulacaria afra is a densely branched succulent shrub or small tree with glossy green, opposite leaves on brittle, reddish-brown branches that mature to a wood grey color.
 It can grow up to 16.4 feet (5 m) tall.
 Its branches are initially fleshy but become woody as they age.
-The leaves are fleshy, obovate, and measure 1 inch (2.5 cm) in length and 0.6 inches (1.5 cm) in width.
+The succulent leaves are obovate, measuring up to 1 inch (2.5 cm) in length and 0.6 inches (1.5 cm) in width.

 The plant produces small, rosy pink to mauve flowers in dense clusters on terminal branches in late spring or early summer in its native habitat, but flowering is rare in cultivation.
-The fruits are translucent, glossy, pink, ellipsoid, 3-angled, and winged on the angles, measuring up to 0.2 inches (0.5 cm) long.
+The fruits are translucent, glossy, pink, ellipsoid, 3-angled, and winged on the angles and can grow up to 0.2 inches (0.5 cm) long.

 Although sometimes confused with Crassula ovata, the two plants are quite different.
 Portulacaria afra has smaller and rounder leaves and more compact growth.
 Both plants are relatively popular as bonsai subjects.